The new global security landscape, 10 recommendations from the 2012 EU NATO Security Jam

 IBM's Jams and other Web 2.0 collaborative mediums are opening up tremendous possibilities for collaborative innovation — ways of working across industries, disciplines, and national borders.

-Liam Cleaver, Director, IBM Jam Program Office, discusses Jams and how they can transform an enterprise.
+Liam Cleaver, Vice President of the IBM Social Insight Group / Jam Program Office, discusses Jams and how they can transform an enterprise.

 Since 2001, IBM has used jams to involve its more than 300,000 employees around the world in far-reaching exploration and problem-solving.
 ValuesJam in 2003 gave IBM's workforce the opportunity to redefine the core IBM values for the first time in nearly 100 years.
 During IBM's 2006 Innovation JamTM - the largest IBM online brainstorming session ever held - IBM brought together more than 150,000 people from 104 countries and 67 companies.
 As a result, 10 new IBM businesses were launched with seed investment totaling $100 million.